richardlett/GALATIC/README.md

 ```
 This expanding template will instantiate variants of `MultiplyCall` with the parameters specified in `EnumOption<Start, End, Step>`, so each EnumOption describes all the possible values for a certain property and all different configurations will be instantiated (e.g. BlocksPerMP with `EnumOption<3, 4, 1,` will instantiate the template call with BlocksPerMP=3 and BlocksPerMP=4)

-These parametsers may require adjusting for optimal performance, or to just run if your semiring is especially large.
+These parameters may require adjusting for optimal performance, or to just run if your semiring is especially large.

 ---
 # FAQ